 Music

-Our music provision is a strength of our curriculum and played a significant role in us achieving the Silver Artsmark in Autumn 2016.
-All children in Key Stage Two classes have the opportunity to learn a musical instrument.
-Year 3 learn the recorder, Year 4 a brass instrument and Years 5 and 6 the drums all taught by Music teachers from Sefton Music Support.
-In addition to this children had the opportunity to take part in the following curriculum enhancements:
+Our music provision is a strength of our curriculum and played a significant role in us achieving the Silver Artsmark in January 2023.
+All children in Key Stage Two classes have the opportunity to learn to play the Ukulele which is taught by Music teachers from Sefton Music Support.
+In addition to this children have the opportunity to take part in the following curriculum enhancements:

 Music week is also held every two years when pupils experience a concert a day from a variety of different genres of music.